Roopesh-kosuri/Code-OS/README.md

 ## 📄 License

-This project is licensed under the [PolyForm Noncommercial License 1.0.0](./License.md) — free for personal, educational, and non-commercial use.
-For commercial use, please reach out first (see [Links](#-links) below).
+This project is licensed under the MIT License — see [LICENSE](./LICENSE).

 ---